Breakdown of collinear factorization in the exclusive photoproduction of a $ \pi ^{0}\gamma $ pair with large invariant mass: Explicit example with Glauber pinch

-We have argued in \SEC\ref{sec:reduceddias} that the $G$ component of the gluon carrying the collinear momentum $l- \Delta$ is suppressed, such that it has the same counting as the transverse polarization.
-Therefore, we may take the $\mu$ and $\mu'$ indices to be transverse.
-We stress again that this does not apply to the Glauber gluon carrying momentum $l$, which means that the WI cancellation does \textit{not} imply an effective suppression of the $\nu = -$ and $\nu ' = +$ term.
-We will give a more detailed explanation in \APP\ref{app:WIs}.
-We thus obtain
+We have argued in \SEC\ref{sec:reduceddias} that the $K$ term for both gluons vanishes by the Ward identity.
+Therefore, we may take the $\mu$ and $\mu'$ indices to be transverse in \FIG\ref{fig:explicit-2-loop}.
+We stress, however, that the same cannot be done for the Glauber gluon carrying momentum $l$.
+Indeed, in \SEC\ref{sec:WIs}, we will see that, for the Glauber scaling, the component of the metric tensor contracting $\nu$ and $\nu'$ that gives the leading contribution (after the sum over graphs) is